mindspore-ai/docs/docs/mindspore/programming_guide/source_en/apply_gradient_accumulation.md

-from mindspore import context, DatasetHelper, save_checkpoint from mindspore.nn import Cell import mindspore.ops as ops from model_zoo.official.cv.lenet.src.dataset import create_dataset from model_zoo.official.cv.lenet.src.lenet import LeNet5
+from mindspore import context, DatasetHelper, save_checkpoint from mindspore.nn import Cell import mindspore.ops as ops from models.official.cv.lenet.src.dataset import create_dataset from models.official.cv.lenet.src.lenet import LeNet5
 ```

 ### Loading the Dataset

 Use the `MnistDataset` API provided by `dataset` of MindSpore to load the MNIST dataset.
-The code is imported from [dataset.py](<https://gitee.com/mindspore/models/blob/master/official/cv/lenet/src/dataset.py>) in the `lenet` directory of `model_zoo`.
+The code is imported from [dataset.py](<https://gitee.com/mindspore/models/blob/master/official/cv/lenet/src/dataset.py>) in the `lenet` directory of `models`.

 ### Defining the Network

 LeNet is used as an example network.
 You can also use other networks, such as ResNet-50 and BERT.
-The code is imported from [lenet.py](<https://gitee.com/mindspore/models/blob/master/official/cv/lenet/src/lenet.py>) in the `lenet` directory of `model_zoo`.
+The code is imported from [lenet.py](<https://gitee.com/mindspore/models/blob/master/official/cv/lenet/src/lenet.py>) in the `lenet` directory of `models`.

 ### Defining the Training Process